CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### 🧩 Problem

-Let's suppose we have the following problem: given any time in 24 hour clock, we want to format it as 12 hour clock time.
+Let's suppose we have the following problem: given any time in 24 hour clock, we want to format it as a 12 hour clock time.
-To achieve this goal, we're going to implement a function `formatAs12HourClock` that will take any string representing a time in 24 hour clock and convert it to the corresponding time in 12 hour clock.
+To achieve this goal, we're going to implement a function `formatAs12HourClock` that will take any string representing the time in 24 hour clock and convert it to the corresponding time in 12 hour clock.

 > Given any string input representing a 24 hour clock time,